toliver38/coun7er/countermeasures/CM0104_EnableInteractiveLogonAndRequireSmartCardPolicyForPrivilegedUserAccounts.md

 ## Preparation

 A smart card solution for organization is required including a public key infrastructure, smart cards, and smart card readers.
-Building and implementating a new smart card solution during remdiation for this countermeasure is not recommended.
+Building and implementing a new smart card solution during remediation for this countermeasure is not recommended.

 Determine if the time and resources for the preparation of the this countermeasure are an efficient approach.